 - Avocado: Bringing healthy fats, ¼ of a medium-sized avocado per smoothie will help you feel full for longer while also adding some green color and creaminess to the shake.

 - Hemp seed: Packing-in even more nutrition and protein, hemp seeds are one of my favorite ingredients to add into smoothies.
-They don’t gel or cause the smoothie liquid to thicken like chia or flax seeds would, making it the ideal addition.
+They don’t gel or cause the smoothie to thicken like chia or flax seeds would, making it the ideal addition.

 - Vegan yogurt: Making for an even creamier smoothie, vegan yogurt brings a lot to the recipe.
 Choose a vegan yogurt that’s higher in protein if possible (soy-based yogurts are typically the best) to keep you feeling fuller for longer.